-3.1 Safety architecture introduction
+3.1 Introduction

-The STM32F0 Series microcontroller analyzed in this document can be used as a compliant item within different safety applications.
+The STM32L0 Series microcontroller(s) analyzed in this document can be used as compliant item(s) within different safety applications.

 The aim of this section is to identify such compliant item and therefore to define the context of the analysis in terms of assumptions with respect to a reference concept definition.
 This concept definition includes therefore reference safety requirements as also assumptions on the design external to the defined compliant item.